What is a Call Center? How They Work and Common Technology

 Upload a call

-A. What is a call center?
+A. What is call center?

 A call center is a team of customer service agents who answer and make phone calls to help people with questions, problems, or concerns about a company’s products or services.